-The upgrade of Bank station, originally opened in the 1900, is one stage closer to completion after the topping out of the roof over its new Cannon Street entrance at the end of 2019 and the opening of the Walbrook entrance in December 2018.
+The upgrade of Bank station, originally opened in the 1900, is now over half way to completion with more than 1000m of new tunnels having been built with minimal disruption to passengers throughout.
+The full Bank station modernisation project which was highlighted as a longer-term vision by the City of London Corporation back in 2017 has seen the topping out of the roof over its new Cannon Street entrance at the end of 2019 and the opening of the Walbrook entrance in December 2018.

-The new entrances are part of a £600 million revamp of Bank Station which will see 1,500 metres of new tunnels created 27 metres under the City of London and 12 new escalators are being installed.
+The new entrances are part of a £600 million revamp of Bank Station which will see 1,500 metres of new tunnels created 27 metres under the City of London, 12 new escalators and 2 new lifts are being installed.
 Currently 90,000 people enter and exit Bank Station during rush hour – making it the third busiest in the capital.
 New tunnel routes are designed to simplify the “spaghetti maze” of tunnels used by 52 million commuters every year and reduce commuter congestion and which will see the potential capacity increased by 40 per cent to minimise overcrowding.

 Careful excavation is needed to build under the area’s 31 Grade 1 listed buildings.